 Quiche Lorraine Recipe

-If you’re a big breakfast fan looking to try out some new recipes, check out my Italian Frittata Recipe or my Corned Beef Hash with Jammy Eggs.
+If you’re a big breakfast fan looking to try out some new recipes, check out my Italian Frittata Recipe or my Corned Beef Hash.

 Quiche Lorraine

-The difference between this and a plain quiche is that a quiche is a simple mix of eggs, cream, and cheese baked in a pie shell, while this version uses the addition of bacon to make it distinct.
+The difference between this and a plain quiche is that it is a simple mix of eggs, cream, and cheese baked in a pie shell, while this version adds bacon to make it distinct.

 Make-Ahead and Storage